 If not, you’re missing out on key data points.
 While it’s vital to collect and analyze customer data across channels and devices, it isn’t enough to track email opens, social media likes, and website visits alone.

-The key to understanding your buyers is to supplement overall behavioral data with more personal and in-depth information.
+The key to understanding your buyers across the customer journey is to supplement overall behavioral data with more personal and in-depth information.
 This is exactly why you should survey your customers directly.
-With surveys, you can find out first-hand what buyers really and truly want from your B2C brand.
+With online surveys, you can find out first-hand what your customer needs and wants from your B2C brand.

-Customer surveys can help you keep up with the changing needs and wants of your buyers, and adapt your marketing strategy accordingly.
-Here’s how you should get customer feedback, along with examples of companies that are already successfully surveying their customers and becoming truly customer-centric brands.
+Customer surveys can help you keep up with the changing needs and wants of your buyers, so you can adapt your marketing strategy and customer support accordingly.
+Here’s how you should get customer feedback, along with examples of companies that are already successfully surveying their customer’s experience and becoming truly customer-centric brands.